Kabul students pick through debris after deadly blast

-Kabul students picked through the debris of shattered schools on Tuesday looking for books, backpacks and other posessions, a day after a massive bomb ripped through the Afghan capital.
+Kabul students picked through the debris of shattered schools on Tuesday looking for books, backpacks and other possessions, a day after a massive bomb ripped through the Afghan capital.

 Five schools were damaged in Monday's attack which targeted a defence ministry building, but also shredded a mosque and a TV station.